 There is a single assessment team for UNIC-health which acts independently of central university processes and allows for a tailored approach to medical assessment and has driven change nimbly.
-The assessment strategy is robust, with structured formative and summative schedules including blueprints and standard setting policies.

-We were advised that students have study time available before their end of year knowledge tests (3-4 weeks), which allows them to focus on building their knowledge without missing clinical learning experiences.
+We were advised that students will have study time available before their end of year knowledge tests (3-4 weeks), which allows them to focus on building their knowledge without missing clinical learning experiences.

-A full range of mitigating circumstances, appeals and reasonable adjustments is available and students report feeling confident in liaising with faculty around this.
+A full range of mitigating circumstances, appeals and reasonable adjustments is available and Nicosia students report feeling confident in liaising with faculty around this.
+All of this will be employed in Athens for parity.